zjsunzone/Docs/en-us/user-interfaces/platon-samurai-EN/_wasm-contracts.md

 ![Image text](image/Address_abi.png)

-## How to execute a contract
+## How to execute a wasm contract

 1.On the home page of [Contract], select an existing contract, the client navigates to [Contract Information] page, as shown below:

 ![Image text](image/Contract_detail.png)

-2.Select the function of contract to be executed, input relevant parameters, selected the executor, click [Execute], as shown below:
+2.Select the function of contract to be executed, input relevant parameters, selected the Execute Type（Ordinary Tx），selected the executor, click [Execute], as shown below:

 ![Image text](image/Execution_set.png)